ustclug/documentations/docs/infrastructure/ssl.md

 cd "/etc/ssl/private"

-git remote update > /dev/null
+git fetch -q
 if [ "$(git rev-parse HEAD)" = "$(git rev-parse '@{u}')" ]; then exit 0
 fi
+git reset --hard '@{u}'

+# Display certificate dates.
+This section is optional
+if command -v openssl >/dev/null 2>&1; then echo "Cert has been updated.
+New expiry:" for f in */cert.pem; do
+    echo "$f:"
-echo "Cert has been updated."
+    openssl x509 -in "$f" -noout -dates done else echo "Cert has been updated." fi

 systemctl reload openresty.service
 # Other `cp -a` or `docker restart` commands, etc.
 ```